halibiram/HyperXray/README.md

 ## ✨ Key Features

-*   **🛡️ Enhanced Stability**: By running Xray-core as an independent child process, HyperXray avoids JNI complexities, potential memory issues, and app crashes linked to core library failures.
+- **🛡️ Enhanced Stability**: By running Xray-core as an independent child process, HyperXray avoids JNI complexities, potential memory issues, and app crashes linked to core library failures.
 This isolation significantly improves reliability.
-*   **⚡ High Performance**: Leverages Xray-core's native speed and integrates [@heiher/hev-socks5-tunnel](https://github.com/heiher/hev-socks5-tunnel) for efficient Tun2socks, ensuring low latency and high throughput.
+- **⚡ High Performance**: Leverages Xray-core's native speed for efficient proxy operations, ensuring low latency and high throughput.
-*   **🎨 User-Friendly**: Offers a clean, intuitive UI with modern design and simplified setup, making it easy for users to configure and manage connections.
+- **🎨 User-Friendly**: Offers a clean, intuitive UI with modern design and simplified setup, making it easy for users to configure and manage connections.
-*   **🔒 Security First**: Built with security and privacy as core principles, ensuring your network traffic is protected.
+- **🔒 Security First**: Built with security and privacy as core principles, ensuring your network traffic is protected.

 ## Unique Technical Approach